 CORE and Louvain School of Management, UCL (Université Catholique de Louvain); CESifo (Center for Economic Studies and Ifo Institute)

 UCLouvain; Université Lille Nord de France - SKEMA

 Univ.
 Lille Nord de France - SKEMA Business School

 CORE Discussion Paper No. 2011/32

-The basic idea of crowdfunding is for an entrepreneur to raise external finance from a large audience (the "crowd"), where each individual provides a very small amount, instead of soliciting a small group of sophisticated investors.
-The entrepreneur uses her social networks and established platforms on the Internet to directly interact with the crowd.
-The paper compares two different forms of crowdfunding: individuals are offered either to pre-order the product, or to advance a fixed amount of money in exchange for a share of future profits.
-In either case, "crowdfunders" are rewarded by "community benefits" that increase their utility.
+With crowdfunding, an entrepreneur raises external financing from a large audience (the "crowd"), in which each individual provides a very small amount, instead of soliciting a small group of sophisticated investors.
+This article compares two forms of crowdfunding: entrepreneurs solicit individuals either to pre-order the product or to advance a fixed amount of money in exchange for a share of future profits (or equity).
+In either case, we assume that "crowdfunders" enjoy "community benefits" that increase their utility.
 Using a unified model, we show that the entrepreneur prefers pre-ordering if the initial capital requirement is relatively small compared with market size and prefers profit sharing otherwise.
-Our conclusions have implications for managerial decisions in the early development stage of firms, since the entrepreneur needs to build a community of individuals with whom she must interact.
+Our conclusions have implications for managerial decisions in the early development stage of firms, when the entrepreneur needs to build a community of individuals with whom he or she must interact.
 We also offer extensions on the impact of quality uncertainty and information asymmetry.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo4 in 0.406 seconds